marmoi/dcase2022_task1_baseline/README.md

 Recordings in the dataset were made with three devices (A, B and C) that captured audio simultaneously and 6 simulated devices (S1-S6).
-Each acoustic scene has 14400 segments recorded with device A (main device) and 1080 segments of parallel audio each recorded with devices B,C, and S1-S6.
+Each acoustic scene has 14400 segments recorded with device A (main device) and 1080 segments of parallel audio each recorded with devices B, C, and S1-S6.
 The dataset contains in total 64 hours of audio.
 For a more detailed description see [DCASE Challenge task description](https://dcase.community/challenge2022/task-low-complexity-acoustic-scene-classification).

 The task targets low complexity solutions for the classification problem in terms of